fromlc/CS281SP26_PA01_Random_Vector_Solution/README.md

-#Solution code for PA1
+Solution code for PA1
-The .cpp file includes links to references on
+The .cpp file includes links to references on assignment components